-Refined carbohydrates score highly on the glycemic index and include white bread, potatoes, popcorn, and rice cakes.
+Refined carbohydrates score highly on the glycemic index and include white bread, and rice cakes.
 It is these types of carbohydrates that can increase the risk of certain health conditions, including type 2 diabetes and heart disease.

 Refined carbs are present in two main foodstuffs: refined grains and refined sugars.